 Avg: 3.9 from 23 votes

-|Type:||Trad, 125 ft|
+|Type:||Trad, 125 ft (38 m)|

 |FA:||JJ Schlick, Wade Forrest 2013|

 |Page Views:||4,634 total · 47/month|

 |Shared By:||JJ Schlick on Nov 10, 2013|

-|Admins:||Greg Opland, Luke Bertelsen, JJ Schlick|
+|Admins:||Greg Opland, Luke Bertelsen, JJ Schlick, Brian Boyd|

-Nyctophiliac is a Greek word meaning "friend of the dark", and is commonly thought of as a love of nighttime or darkness.
-This pitch is a jaw dropping, heart kicking, scream inducing, all natural gear line which climbs the center of a brilliant black water streak, on the West End Wall to the climber's right of Jade Feather.
+Nyctophiliac is a Greek term meaning "friend of the dark" and is commonly thought of as a love of nighttime or darkness.
+This pitch is a jaw dropping, heart kicking, scream inducing, all natural gear line which climbs the center of a brilliant black water streak.

-A very natural break after the intro offers a fantastic rest, and the opportunity to eye the dark, overhanging finger crack which looms eerily above.
-5.11 climbing off the break leads to a conspicuous orange jug, and the entrance to the very definitive crux section.
+A natural break after the intro offers a fantastic rest and the opportunity to eye the dark, overhanging finger crack which looms eerily above.
+5.11- climbing off the break leads to a conspicuous orange jug and the entrance to the very definitive crux section.
 Despite the positive holds and finger locks(?) you'll use everything you've ever learned at Paradise Forks to gain the "gravity amp" jug which splits the crux into two sections.
-When things seem darkest before the jug, look around the arête to the right and be gifted a perfect solution rail.Getting your feet onto the gravity jug is harder than you might first expect, and the moves here are wildly exposed.
+When things seem darkest before the jug, look around the arête to the right and be gifted a perfect sidepull rail.Getting your feet onto the gravity amp jug is harder than you might first expect, and the moves here are wildly exposed.
 It's also the apex of the routes steepness.
-Fret not however, because the gear on this 125' monster is as biter as it comes.
-The original pitch stays in the lefthand black system, and does not meld into Like A Shadow In the Night just right.
+Fret not, however, because the gear on this line is as biter as it comes.
+The original pitch stays in the lefthand black system and does not meld into Like a Shadow in the Night just right.
 I'd hate to see you cheat yourself of the full value experience.